Lipoatrophia

 have also been sought in the area of blood circulation.

-of view, pressure on a small part of the thigh seems to be a barely
+point of view, pressure on a small part of the thigh seems to be a barely credible

 Using the same